automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tylocephale.md

 # Tylocephale
-## Description: The tallest-domed of all the pachycephalosaurs.
+## The tallest-domed of all the pachycephalosaurs.